NEW RULES, NEW PLAYERS, AND NEW RISKS

 Insetting

-Based on the private business use of scope one, two, and three emission calculations, these supply chains understand and report on their current greenhouse emissions and make commitments to markets and shareholders on their plans to lower their footprint.
+Based on the private business use of scope one, two, and three emission calculations, these supply chains understand and report on their current greenhouse emissions and commit to markets and shareholders on their plans to lower their footprint.

 The seller is both a hard commodity and a data package.